docker-archive/dcus-hol-2016/docker-cloud/README.md

 6. Switch back to your web browser and confirm that the new Linux host is detected as shown below.

-	![byon_success](./images/byon_success.png)

 	> **Note**: In some instances the agent will successfully install, but the web interface does not automatically update.
 If after a minute or two your web interface continues to indicate that it's waiting for the agent to connect, refresh the Docker cloud page.

+	![byon_success](./images/byon_success.png)

 7. Click **Close Window**

-You have successfully added **First v1.11 node** as a Docker Cloud *node*.
-This means Docker Cloud can manage **First v1.11 node** and deploy containers to it.
+You have successfully added **v111node0** as a Docker Cloud *node*.
+This means Docker Cloud can manage **v111node0** and deploy containers to it.

 # <a name="deploy_service"></a>Step 3: Deploy a Service